PaulREnglish/Collectors-app/README.md

 of unit testing which you can see in the tests folder.
 To run the tests install PHPUnit and run the command 'phpunit functions.php' whilst in the 'tests' directory.

+To see the website in action, visit https://2021-paule.dev.io-academy.uk/Collectors-app/.